9i87/Motive-for-Home-Assistant/README.md

 > [!Info]
 > This Project is built for Home Assistant Docker but it will also work with HA
 > Core.
 The steps you need to do are a little different but not that far off.

+> [!Info]
+> The original Version named "Flow" can be found [here]().
+Flow is not under
+> development anymore and the new project is called Motive.
+Motive will start with
+> the same features as Flow but will get more eventually.
 </div>

 ---